a2k-hanlon/linter-veriloghdl/README.md

 On macOS, you can use homebrew: ```brew install verilator```

 On Windows, you can obtain Verilator through [MSYS2](https://www.msys2.org/), or compile it from source using MinGW or Cygwin.
-Instructions for installing Verilator on Windows are included with this package in [verilator-install-windows.md](https://github.com/a2k-hanlon/linter-systemverilog/blob/master/verilator-install-windows.md).
+Instructions for installing Verilator on Windows are included with this package in [verilator-install-windows.md](https://github.com/a2k-hanlon/linter-veriloghdl/blob/master/verilator-install-windows.md).
 There are instructions for installation with MSYS2 and for compiling Verilator from source with Cygwin.

 Note that GTKWave is not necessary for linting.
 This applies to both compilers.

 ## Package Installation and Setup

-1. Install this package through the "Install" tab in Atom's settings, or run ```apm install linter-systemverilog```.
+1. Install this package through the "Install" tab in Atom's settings, or run ```apm install linter-veriloghdl```.
 2. Open the settings for this package through Atom's settings.
 Choose which compiler to use, and specify the path to either compiler's executable if necessary.
 For example, with Verilator on Windows (obtained through MSYS2) you may need to enter ```C:\msys64\mingw64\bin\verilator_bin.exe``` for "Verilator Executable".
 3. If you wish, you can modify the command arguments to iverilog or verilator by entering options as a comma-separated list.